mpeterv/rgsimulator/README.md

 Test how your bot behaves in certain situations.

 (latest) rgkit is needed to use it.
-If you don't have it, grab it from [here](https://github.com/WhiteHalmos/rgkit) and install as a module.
+If you don't have it, grab it from [here](https://github.com/WhiteHalmos/rgkit) and install as a module with pip.

 Usage
 ----

     usage: rgsimulator.py [-h] [-m MAP] usercode [usercode2]